julianvollmer/node-websockets/README.md

 TODOs:

+* move parser methods from frame to extra file
 * official WebSocket status codes
 * buffer frames which get split by highWaterMark in socket stream
 * queue send calls if there is no connection